BenChirlin/benpluskelsey.com/src/pages/registry.md

 ## Registry

-We love gifts as much as the next couple but we don't feel a sincere need for more objects in our daily lives.
-As such we hope that if you do wish to give us a gift you consider donation to our Happily Ever After fund, a quarter of which we'll be donating to charity.
-We will have a guest book table at the reception where you leave any gifts or envelopes.
-You can also gift digitally here.
+At this time in our lives, having been together for four years and combining two households, we hope that in lieu of a gift item, you will consider a contribution to our Happily Ever After Fund, a quarter of which we intend to donate to charity.
+The Fund will help us take the next big steps in our lives as we build a family and hopefully buy a home.

+There will be a guest book table at the reception where gifts or envelopes may be left.

 ![Into the Sunset](/images/motorcycle.jpg "Into the Sunset")